Alexhuszagh/minimal-lexical/README.md

 # Minimum Version Support

-Minimal-lexical is tested to support Rustc 1.31+, including stable, beta, and nightly.
+Minimal-lexical is tested to support Rustc 1.36+, including stable, beta, and nightly.
 Please report any errors compiling a supported lexical version on a compatible Rustc version.
+Please note we may increment the MSRV for compiler versions older than 18 months, to support at least the current Debian stable version, without breaking changes.

 # Changelog